terminusgps/terminusgps-notifications/docs/source/guides/connecting_your_wialon_account.rst

 5. Refresh the page once you have been redirected back to the `account`_ page.

-If properly connected, your `dashboard`_ will be reflect your connected Wialon account!
+If properly connected, your `dashboard`_ will be updated to reflect your connected Wialon account.

 .. image:: ../images/dashboard_page.png